 Fig. 1.1 Standard SCDOT public display border

-The legend provided in Figure 1.2(right) contains most of the common features that should be displayed.
+The legend provided in Figure 1.2 contains most of the common features that should be displayed.
 It is possible that you will need to add or remove some of the legend when creating your display.
 Always make sure your display legend is well organized and shown correctly when plotted.
 Do not include items in your display that are not shown in the legend and vice versa.
-Design elements that fall into any of the categories from figure 1.3 (below) need to be included in your display.
+Design elements that fall into any of the categories from figure 1.3 need to be included in your display.
+These colors were developed so that those with color blindness could still differentiate the lines.